lostpebble/pullstate/docs/quick-example-server-rendered.md

 In this example we only have a single store, but a regular app should have at least a few.

-## Use our store's state
+## Read our store's state

 Then, in React, we can start using the state of that store using a simple hook `useStoreState()`.

 For server-rendering we also need to make use of `useStores()` on`PullstateCore`, which we defined above.

-> If we were creating a client-only app, we would simply import `UIStore` directly and use it, but for server-rendering we need to get `UIStore` by calling `useStores()`, which uses React's context to get our unique stores for this render
+> If we were creating a client-only app, we would simply import `UIStore` directly and use it, but for server-rendering we need to get `UIStore` by calling `useStores()`, which uses React's context to get our unique stores for this render / server request

 ```tsx
 import * as React from "react";